cogment/cogment-doc/src/cogment/cogment-api-reference/python.md

 Generator method to iterate over all events (actions, messages) as they are received.
 This will block and wait for an event.
 When this generator exits, the callback function (registered with `register_environment`) should return to end the trial cleanly.
-The generator will exit for various reasons indicating the forced termination of the trial, a loss of communication with the orchestrator, or if the generator is sent "False".
+The generator will exit for various reasons indicating the termination of the trial, a loss of communication with the orchestrator, or if the generator is sent "False" (in which case the callback function does not necessarily need to exit).

 Parameters: None

-Return: *generator of dict* - A generator for the events that arrive.
-The dictionary may contain any of the following:
+Return: *generator(RecvEvent instance)* - A generator for the events that arrive.
+The `RecvEvent` instances received from this generator will only contain actions or messages, no observations neither rewards.
+When receiving actions in the event, the `self.produce_observation` method is normally used to "reply" (or `self.end` to end the trial).

-- "actions" : *list[action]* - The actions from the actors in the trial.
-The class of each action is defined as action space for each actor in `cogment.yaml`.
-The list is in the same order (and same length) as the list of actors returned by `Session.get_active_actors`.
-The `self.produce_observation` method should be used to "reply" when receiving this data.

-- "final_actions" : *list[action]* - The final set of actions at the end of a trial (i.e. no more actions will be coming after this event).
-This is received when a trial termination has been externally requested (e.g. `ControlSession.terminate_trial` method is called).
-The actions received are the same as for "actions" above.
-The `self.end` method must be called after receiving this event to cleanly end a trial.
-The event loop will exit after this event is received (i.e. the event loop generator will reach the "end").

-- "message" :  *tuple(str, google.protobuf.Any instance)* - Data for a received message.
-The string in the tuple is the name of the sender.
-The class is of the type set by the sender; It is the responsibility of the environment to manage the data received (i.e. determine the type and unpack the data).

 ### ```produce_observations(self, observations)```

 Method to send observations to actors.
+If called after receiving an event of type `EventType.ENDING`, the observation will be consired the final observation (equivalent to calling `end()`).

 Parameters: